Training for your Marathon in a Month - Making your plan

 There are 3 steps to this little exercise and at the end of it you will be motivated to put on your running shoes:

 You need a challenge that will keep you motivated to run on the days when it’s easy to make an excuse.

 The challenge should be realistic but perhaps a little bit outside your comfort zone.
 Don’t make it too ambitious, you want to stick to your plan and not miss a run.

 Work out what’s needed to get you to your goal.
 Be realistic about the time you can dedicate.

-See your July availability on one page and then add in your runs.
-Looking at your plan on one sheet of paper makes it real and slightly less daunting.
+See your June availability on one page and then add in your runs.
+Looking at your plan on one sheet of paper makes it feel real and less daunting.